-My mother who passed away suddenly in 2014, tends to pop up in “look-a-likes” from time to time.
-She always appears in pairs (or more), and she’s usually trying to tell me something.
-Sometimes I’m apparently not open to listen, so when I saw my back to back mommies I said, “Okay, universe what are you trying to tell me?”
+My mother, who passed away suddenly in 2014, tends to pop up in “look-a-likes” from time to time.
+She always appears in pairs (or more), and it seems as if she’s tryng to tell me something.
+Often I feel like I’m not wanting to listen, so when I saw my back to back mommies I said, “Okay, universe what are you trying to tell me?”

 So with Joanne saying “prego,” I thought, “Ulp!
 Are you kidding me?”